Huzaifanasir95/InterPlanetary-File-System-IPFS-/README.md

 Figure 2 machine 4 will be responsible for the ids in the range e4 to e6, in case machine 3 leaves the network.
 • Likewise, when a new machine joins, the id range of neighbor is subdivided.

+Contributions to improve the IPFS implementation and add new features are welcome.
+Please fork the repository and submit a pull request with your changes.